NGC 819

 NGC 819 is a spiral galaxy approximately 302 million light-years away from Earth in the constellation of Triangulum.
 It forms a visual pair with the galaxy NGC 816 5.7' WNW.

 Discovery

-NGC 819 was discovered by German astronomer Heinrich Louis d'Arrest on September 20, 1865 with the 11-inch refractor at Copenhagen.

-Édouard Stephan independently found the galaxy again on September 15, 1871 with the 31" reflector at Marseille Observatory.
+NGC 819 was discovered by German astronomer Heinrich Louis d'Arrest on September 20, 1865 with the 11-inch refractor at Copenhagen. Édouard Stephan independently found the galaxy again on September 15, 1871 with the 31" reflector at Marseille Observatory.

 Supernovae

+Three supernovae have been observed in NGC 819: